years have you been at this?

 the most important thing anybody ever taught you about game development?

-that can be communicated very quickly, they have a habit of losing interest
+If you don't have eye candy or some "hooks" that can be communicated very quickly, gamers have a habit of losing interest very quickly.

 game developer life gets pretty rough.
 What would you have to say to anyone

 that says, "I want to do what he does"?

 The biggest thing I have had to do is learn about people.
 The challenge is learning how to deal with the fact that pretty much everyone who makes games thinks they're right.
 So you need to figure out how to get five people who all think they are the right to make a decision without the use of firearms.
 After a while you are able to put a large bag of tricks together that gets you through the day.

 The days are mixed though.
 I think a lot of people who run projects or development houses have days that are best explained as manic.
 Some days everything seems to be going right—the art is getting done, the designers are agreeing, and the game actually compiled.
 Other days can be filled with everyone being unhappy about who just got to make the last design decision, no one thinks they are being paid enough, the lead designer and lead artist aren't talking anymore, and the QA team says they think that your game that is due in three months isn't shipping for a year.